brouberol/blog/content/celery-best-practices.md

             # No need to retry as the user provided an invalid input
             raise
         except Exception as exc:
             # Any other exception.
-Log the exception to sentry and retry.
+Log the exception to sentry and retry in 10s.
             sentrycli.captureException()
             self.retry(countdown=10, exc=exc)
         return data